ben173j/HW4_FP/FP/README.md

 sudo python3 car_control.py /dev/ttyUSB*
 where * represents the ttyUSB number.

-Then, user should press r and the car will start detecting the available AprilTag and it will make itself perpendicular with the apriltag.
+Then, user should press f and the car will start detecting the available AprilTag and it will make itself perpendicular with the apriltag.
-When it is perpendicular, LED2  on mbed will be turned on and the car.
+After detecting the available Apriltag, the car will go closer to it until their distance is 40cm (measured by PING) When it is perpendicular, LED2  on mbed will be turned on and the car.
-After few seconds, teh car
+After few seconds, the car
-will start detecting a straight line and follow the straight line.
+will start detecting a line and follow it.

-After around 1 mins, the car will stop.
-Then user can take an object and place it in front of the car.
-If the distance is less than 8 cm, the car will distant itself from the object, but if the distance is more than 8cm, the car will make itself nearer until the distance 8 cm.